Human Rights Law Field Placement – 7632

 After obtaining pre-approval from the instructor, students interested in doing a human rights field placement for credit should enroll in this course and not in LAW 7607 or 7609.
 Evaluations for this course will be HP/P/LP/F. International Human Rights Law 6886 or International Law 6011/6071 are recommended prerequisites for enrolling in a human rights law field placement.

-Students must read the Rules for Supervised Field Placements before registering.
+All students must read the Rules for Supervised Field Placements before registering.